 Welcome to Year 4.
 Our class value is KINDNESS

 In Year 4 we plan lots of interesting cross-curricular activities to help children to learn which enables them to research and learn about themes in greater depth.
 It is important for our Year 4 children to develop their independence and resilience in order to prepare them for the end of KS2.
-Our topic this half term is THE GREAT AMERICAN ROAD TRIP
+Our topic this half term is SUPER MUSWELL HILL

 You can find out all about Year 4 on this page - including what we are studying this half term, your home learning for the week, information on any half term projects and lots of great resources for parents and children.